 - Learn the ancient practice of Peruvian weaving.

 - Volunteer at a local orphanage.

 Choose one of these projects and delve further into your area of interest:

 Itinerary 20 Days

-The Sacred Valley
+The Sacred Valley and Ollantaytambo

-6 days.
+Days 11-18.
 Travel to the Sacred Valley of the Inca and settle in at Ollantaytambo, a lively village that has been occupied continuously for more than 500 years.
 With its cobblestoned lanes and sophisticated system of working aqueducts, Ollantaytambo is the best existing example of Inca city planning.

 Follow old Inca trails to forgotten ruins and isolated stone villages where families live as they have for centuries.
 The mountains here are some of the Southern Hemisphere's highest peaks—considered sacred protectors by the Inca.
 Glaciers spill into valleys where llamas and alpacas graze.
 We'll hike through a beautiful mountain pass for breathtaking views of the valley.
 Go white-water rafting on the Urubamba River, and explore the town of Pisac and important archaeological sites such as the Ollantaytambo fortress.
 In vibrant street markets, discover indigenous foods and colorful textiles.
 In the evenings, play soccer with new village friends.
 During your last days in Ollantaytanbo, finalize your On Assignment projects and present them to the group.